Lena Dunham: 2000s: Oberlin College and early works

 Another early film, entitled The Fountain, which depicted her in a bikini brushing her teeth in the public fountain at Oberlin College, went viral on YouTube.
 "Her blithe willingness to disrobe without shame caused an outburst of censure from viewers," observed The New Yorkers Rebecca Mead.
 Dunham was shocked by the backlash and decided to take the video down:

 There were just pages of YouTube comments about how fat I was, or how not fat I was," Dunham said.
 "I didn't want you to Google me and the first thing you see is a debate about whether my breasts are misshapen."

 Pressures (2006), Open the Door (2007), Hooker on Campus (2007), and The Fountain (2007) were released as DVD extras with Tiny Furniture.
-In 2007, Dunham starred in a ten-episode web series for Nerve.com entitled Tight Shots, described by The New York Times Magazines Virginia Heffernan as "a daffy serial about kids trying to make a movie and be artsy and have tons of sex."
+In 2007, Dunham starred in a ten-episode web series for Nerve.com entitled Tight Shots, described by The New York Times Magazines Virginia Heffernan as "a daffy serial about kids trying to make a movie and be[ing] artsy and hav[ing] tons of sex."

 In 2009, Dunham created the Index Magazine web series, Delusional Downtown Divas, which satirized the New York City art scene.
 The production was unpaid, so Dunham and her friends "pooled their money from babysitting and art-assistant gigs and borrowed some camera gear."
 Also in 2009, Dunham premiered Creative Nonfiction — a comedy where she plays Ella, a college student struggling to complete a screenplay — at the South by Southwest Festival in Austin, Texas.
 She was initially rejected by the festival the year before; she re-edited and successfully resubmitted the film.